-Our recommendation for the council to review the plan within the next three years and every three to five years thereafter, will ensure the plan is updated when the council has a better understanding of the scope and cost of all infrastructure works.
+Our recommendation for the council to review the plan within the next three years and every three to five years thereafter, will ensure the plan is updated when the council has a better understanding of the scope and cost of the proposed infrastructure.

-Overall, we estimate that the reasonable cost of land, works and administration in CP17 is \$70,585,253, compared with the council's proposed \$79,022,910.
+Overall, we estimate that the reasonable cost of land, works and administration in CP17 is \$70,022,859, compared with the council's proposed \$79,022,910.
 Our recommendations to reduce the total costs in CP17 would also reduce the contributions rates in the plan.

-1.3.1 Our draft recommendations result in a decrease in the costs of land, works and plan administration
+1.3.1 Our recommendations result in a decrease in the costs of land, works and plan administration

-We are recommending adjustments that would result in a decrease in the cost of land, works and plan administration of \$8,437,658 (10.7%), comprising:
+We are recommending adjustments that would result in a decrease in the cost of land, works and plan administration of \$9,000,051 (11.4%), comprising:

 - A reduction of \$4,475,511 for transport works in the plan.
 This reflects adjustments to the unit rates, and allowances for project management, design and contingency as recommended by transport consultant, Axess.
 This is offset by re-categorising the cost of some roads (\$3,397,957) so that they appear as transport works rather than open space works. - A reduction of \$842,621 for stormwater infrastructure in the plan.
-This reflects a combination of: - the removal of the additional allowances for project management and design and applying a 30% contingency allowance to base costs only, and - lower base costs for stormwater pits. - A reduction of \$2,527,355 for open space infrastructure in the plan.
-This reflects updated costs as provided by the council, and our recommended adjustments to the allowances for project management, design and contingency. - A reduction of \$474,488 in land costs.
-This reflects the 4.1% fall in the residential property market between June 2017 (the date of the council's valuation advice) and June 2018 (the base period of the plan). - A reduction of \$117,682 for plan administration, reflecting recalculation of plan administration costs based on 1.5% of the revised (reasonable) costs of works.
+This reflects a combination of: - the removal of the additional allowances for project management and design and applying a 30% contingency allowance to benchmark costs, and - lower benchmark costs for stormwater pits. - A reduction of \$3,081,438 for open space infrastructure in the plan.
+This reflects updated costs as provided by the council, and our recommended adjustments to the allowances for project management, design and contingency.

+- A reduction of \$474,488 in land costs.
+This reflects the 4.1% fall in the residential property market between June 2017 (the date of the council's valuation advice) and June 2018 (the base period of the plan). - A reduction of \$125,994 for plan administration, reflecting recalculation of plan administration costs based on 1.5% of the revised (reasonable) costs of works.